Is Marriott International Inc. (MAR) a Keeper?

-Marriott International Inc. (NASDAQ:MAR) went up by 2.29% from its latest closing price compared to the recent 1-year high of $153.39.
-The company’s stock price has collected -2.19% of loss in the last five trading sessions.
-The Wall Street Journal reported on 10/18/20 that Despite Pandemic, Hotel Chains Grow in Africa
+Marriott International Inc. (NASDAQ:MAR) went up by 0.93% from its latest closing price compared to the recent 1-year high of $153.39.
+The company’s stock price has collected 4.09% of gains in the last five trading sessions.
+Press Release reported on 10/22/20 that Marriott International Announces Release Date For Third Quarter 2020 Earnings

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.